VonaraRi/JPS/README.md

 3. Third: InMemoryCourseRepository.java (The Data Access Layer)

 Finally, the request lands in your repository implementation.
 This is the file that directly interacts with the data storage (your in-memory collection or database) to grab the actual Course object and pass it all the way back up to your main class.

+## Why is throwing CourseNotFoundException better than printing inside CourseService?

+Throwing a CourseNotFoundException is better because the service layer shouldn't decide how to display errors.

+By throwing an exception instead of printing, you allow different frontends to handle the same error in their own way:

+-    Console App: Catches it and prints a clean message to the terminal.

+-    Web API: Catches it and converts it into a 404 Not Found HTTP network status code.

+-    Frontend App (React/Mobile): Sees that 404 status and turns it into a beautiful popup or toast alert for the user.